Introduction

 Moses was human, too, taking on too much trying to deal with people’s complaints.
 His father-in-law advised him to divide the responsibilities into smaller units, so he could focus on major leadership issues and save his strength.
 A lesson even for leaders.
 What might you do to ease your own tiredness and strain, and give others a sense of purpose and value?

-He is not willing that any should perish, says the Bible.
-But He is also Holy, Righteous, Almighty.
+God is Holy, Righteous, Almighty.
 We need to fear Him in reverence. ” It is a fearful thing to fall into the hands of a Mighty God.”
 There is punishment for sin, and sometimes that is a physical event.

 It was at Mount Sinai that the people led by Moses were given the Law, especially the 10 Commandments as the guide for life.
 It was here that God initiated a covenant with the people who had been slaves, but now became a nation.